 When you run a Workbench Report, Vault uses the report filters to parse through records defined by the safety view and generate the output.

-Navigate to Workbench > Ad Hoc Reports > [report] and expand the Filters section to make updates.
+Navigate to the Ad Hoc Reports tab to select a Workbench Report.
+Then, expand the Filters section to make updates.

 The main components of a filter are: